Prostitution Act: Regulatory content

 §1 states that after the provision of sexual services, the provider is entitled to payment of the promised consideration.
 It clarifies that the customer does not have a claim for the performance of the service, or that the provision of the service is enforceable.
 As judgements on the establishment of marital union are not enforceable, (§120 paragraph 3 FamFG), enforcement would be inconsistent and possibly unconstitutional as a violation of Art.
 1 GG (respect for human dignity).

 §2 of the law ensures that the objection of immorality is excluded because of the nature of the service.
 It should not be required in court to prove the quality of the services provided.
 However, other circumstances, such as inability to work and probably also immorality because of usury are not excluded.

 In addition, the payment claim can not be assigned.
 Beyond the wording, the claim also can not be asserted by means of the power of attorney or process status, although substitution (acting in a foreign name) remains possible.
 This makes trading in such claims impossible.

 In §3 the conditions for admission to social security are created.

 The enforceability of fees in practice is of little importance, since payment is almost always made in advance.

 The advertising ban for sexual services (Section 119 OWiG) was not repealed by the Prostitution Act.
-The offence (Section 120 OWiG) and the offence (Section 184d StGB) of prohibited prostitution, ie the infringement of a restricted area decree issued on the basis of Article 297 of the CCAIL, also remained unchanged.
+The offence (Section 120 OWiG) and the offence (Section 184d StGB) of prohibited prostitution, i.e. the infringement of a restricted area decree issued on the basis of Article 297 of the CCAIL, also remained unchanged.